“If we live in the Spirit, let us also walk in the Spirit.” Galatians 5:25

 “If you are reproached for the name of Christ, blessed are you, for the Spirit of glory and of God rests upon you.
 On their part, He is blasphemed, but on your part, He is glorified.”
 1 Peter 4:14

 Persecution is often beyond our control.
-But God promises that if we endure, He will bless us to the glory of His name.
+But God promises that if we endure, if we continually pursue righteousness (doing right by God and others), He will bless us to the glory of His name.

 Jesus’ map in the Beatitudes presents eight waypoints how to find Him and His heart.
-We must be,
+We must,

-- Mournful over sin, ours and the world’s
+- Mourn over sin, ours and the world’s

 In doing so, Jesus promises us great rewards in heaven.
 He promises,

 - Inheritance of the earth (see Revelation 21:1)